 We are living and creating in a new age, the age where it’s no longer necessary to sit in the same room with someone (employee or a client) to be able to work together.
 The fact that we can work and collaborate remotely enables us to have employees in distributed groups, working from their homes for clients who are scattered all over the world.

 To be able to work in such a way we need an adequate set of tools that will support this way of life.
-Having the right collection of tools can bring a lot of benefits to your team and boost their effectiveness when communicating, working together and completing tasks.
-We call such tools "power productivity kit."
+Having the right collection of tools can bring a lot of benefits to your team and boost their effectiveness when communicating, working together, and completing tasks.
+We call such tools "power productivity kits."
 A kit like this can be a lifesaver.
 It provides you with broad support and helps you organize the working process better, especially during busy days when the deadline is approaching.
 Such tools can literally change the way you communicate, manage projects, track time, and organize yourself.

 Below is our list of the power productivity kit essentials that we recommend to help you keep your team productive and up to date:

 1. Asana for project management

 A suitable project management tool can make a difference between completed projects and the ones that in eternal progress.
 Among the many different solutions in the market, our choice was Asana.
 The reason is simple - we liked it best.
 It took us a couple of weeks to get used to the system, but once we got on to it, we couldn’t imagine organizing our task lists and projects without Asana anymore.
 Not to mention that we love the recent redesign.
 It makes the system even more user-friendly, clean and decluttered.